phattarachai/line-notify/README.md

 ### <a name="config-publish"></a> Publishing the configuration file

-Alternative to adding a variable into your `.env` you can publish a config file and add your token in the `config/line-notify.php` file
+Alternatively to adding a variable into your `.env`, you can publish `config/line-notify.php` file and add your token there.

 Run the following Artisan command in your terminal: